amandeepsinghkhanna/amandeepsinghkhanna.github.io/_posts/2022-12-15-feature-selection-techniques.md

 ### 1.2 Chi-squared (𝝌2) test for Independence

-The chi-squared (𝝌2) test for the independence of variables is used to examine the interdependence of a pair of nominal features.
-Since the chi-squared test tells us if the change in one feature causes a change in the other, we can consider it to be a method of computing correlation between two nominal features [5].
+The chi-squared (𝝌) test for the independence of variables is used to examine the interdependence of a pair of categorical features.
+Since the chi-squared test tells us if the change in one feature causes a change in the other, we can consider it to be a method of computing correlation between two categorical features [6].
+The hypothesis of the test is as follows:
+Null Hypothesis: The two features are independent.
+Alternate Hypothesis:  The two features are dependent on each other.
+The chi-squared statistic is computed as

 ## 2. Wrapper Methods